 WIN filed a motion to dismiss under Fed.
 R. Civ.
-P. 12(b)(6) and under 28 U.S.C. § 1406(a), alleging improper venue.
+P. 12(b)(6) and under 28 U.S.C. § 1406(a) alleging improper venue.
 Id. at 723.
-After two extensions for the Debtor and his coplaintiffs, the motions were fully briefed and ready for ruling.
-Before ruling, the case was transferred to Judge Der-Yeghiayan, who set an initial status date for October 20, 2003.
-Only a docket entry reflects the status date and it is not clear whether the plaintiffs' counsel had notice of this as none of the plaintiffs' attorneys appeared that day.

 On October 20, 2003, WIN also brought a motion to compel arbitration.
-On October 23, 2003, the court held a hearing on the motion where attorneys for all parties were present.
+On October 23, 2003, the court held a hearing on the motion; attorneys for all parties were present.
 The court found that the motion to compel arbitration was "superfluous" because WIN's motion to dismiss already discussed both venue and the arbitration clause.
 The court ruled that it would deny the motion not on the merits but due to the pending motion to dismiss.
-See id.
+Id.
 WIN appealed that ruling.
 WIN then moved to stay the proceedings pending appeal.
 The motion was fully briefed but at the next status date counsel for the plaintiffs failed to appear.
 Days later, the court dismissed the case without prejudice for want of prosecution.
 After the court denied two motions to vacate, the plaintiffs ultimately appealed as well.
-See id.
+Id.
 On appeal, the Seventh Circuit vacated the dismissal order and reversed the denial of WIN's motion to compel arbitration.
 Id. at 727.